dharmendranegi/AWS-Lambda-Packaging/README.md

 **Creating a project with some pyhton functions**

-Basic file structure for any project:
+Our file structure for project:

-    `src
+     src
         folder1
             folder1-a
                 function4.py
-            function5.py
+                requirements.txt   # which will include your module names function5.py
         folder2
             function3.py
-        function1.py
+            requirements.txt       # which will include your module names function1.py
         function2.py
     Resources